Chart Color Schemes

 Wahroonga (West) - Waitara has a typical household mix, with a lower-than-average median household size

-Family households account for 72.2% of all households, including 38.7% couples with children, 22.5% couples without children, and 9.7% single parent families.
-Non-family households make up the remaining 27.8%, with lone person households at 25.5% and group households comprising 2.2%.
-The median household size is 2.5 people, smaller than the Greater Sydney average of 2.7.
+Family households constitute 72.2% of all households, including 38.7% couples with children, 22.5% couples without children, and 9.7% single parent families.
+Non-family households account for the remaining 27.8%, with lone person households at 25.5% and group households comprising 2.2% of the total.
+The median household size is 2.5 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households